djh0ffman/PT1210/README.md

 # Changelog

+2024-04-19
+It's been ten years, might as well put it all out there now :D

 2014-05-06
 Fixed bug where scopes would crash if they hit a sample 0.
 Added folder re-scan function but crashes if you switch floppy disk! (no good!)